Hamed-Morady/calculator-app/README.md

 - **JavaScript** for handling calculator logic and theme switching

 ## 🚀 Live Demo
-You can check out the live version of this project here: https://hamed-morady.github.io/calculator-app/ Developed with ❤️ by [Hamed-Morady](https://github.com/Hamed-Morady/calculator-app.git)
+You can check out the live version of this project here: [Live Demo](https://hamed-morady.github.io/calculator-app/)

+Developed with ❤️ by [Hamed-Morady](https://github.com/Hamed-Morady/calculator-app.git)